 Until 2011, NIPS had been conducting two individual cooperative studies on its large-scale functional imaging machines, the magnetic resonance imaging machine, and the magnetoencephalography machine.
 However, as it became apparent that many researchers used both machines, it would be more efficient for everyone if the two studies were combined into one in 2012.
+In 2018, 34 projects were carried out, and 36 are now scheduled in 2019.

 In 1991, the first 37 channel magnetoencephalography （MEG） machine in Japan was installed at NIPS and has since been a pioneer for MEG studies, even getting recognition from the international community.
 At the same time, researchers from universities and institutes without a MEG machine took part in collaborative studies with NIPS, many of who discovered fascinating results.
 Even today, NIPS is the only institute providing researchers the opportunity to use the MEG machine in cooperative studies using large facilities.
 In 2002, a new whole-head type MEG machine was installed, allowing clinical test measurements impossible at other universities to be made at NIPS.
 Cooperative MEG study themes either come under, “higher brain function investigations such as judgment, memory, and learning” or, “sensory and motor function investigations”.
 A significant problem that is likely to come up shortly is how to use the MEG machine simultaneously with other techniques such as functional magnetic resonance imaging （fMRI）, transcranial magnetic stimulation （TMS）and near infrared spectroscopy （NIRS）.